Technology / System Admin

 If you are already familiar with the world of databases, you should recognize at least a few of those database types.
 The most widely used database types are relational and document types.

 An example of a relational database would be MySQL or Postgres.
 A relational database is similar to an Excel spreadsheet in which rows and columns organize each table in the database.
-Data stored in those rows and columns are highly structured.
-Likewise, data between tables, or spreadsheets, can correlate somehow.
+Data stored in those rows and columns is highly structured.
+Likewise, data between tables or spreadsheets can correlate somehow.
 AWS calls its relational database services Aurora, RDS, and RedShift

 A third popular database is Redis.
-Though Redis can be used to store long-term data, it typically isn't.
-Redis lives in memory which makes it insanely fast.
+Though Redis can store long-term data, it typically isn't.
+Redis lives in memory, which makes it insanely fast.
 Because of this, Redis is generally used as a caching layer between applications and databases.
 Amazon’s version of Redis is called Elistacache or MemoryDB for Redis.

 What are the Benefits of Using a Managed DB Provider?